pfdubois/BridgeBidding/source/CompetingSuit.rst

 Leaping Michaels
 ~~~~~~~~~~~~~~~~

+Leaping Michaels is an advanced bid.
 You really have to have an agreement on this one.

 Over a 2M preempt, a bid of four of a minor by agreement shows |5ormore| of
-the other major, and |5ormore| of the minor, with a strong hand of course since you
+the other major, and |5ormore| of the minor, with a strong hand of course, since you
 are on the four-level.
 This is considered a bid of the major with additional information
 as to strength and the minor suit.
 So for example, a reply of 4N by advancer would be
 key-card for the major, and bidding another suit would show a control with slam interest.